 This section clarifies the coordination of the various documents for the Club and the manner of resolution in the event of a conflict, ambiguity, or dispute as to interpretation of the ByLaws or Policies and Regulations and Rules.

 a.
 Coordination.
 Every attempt is made to coordinate these Policies and Regulations with the ByLaws, Newsletters and other promulgations of the Club.
 In case of conflict, the ByLaws prevail, followed by these Policies and Regulations and finally, by all other promulgations.

 b.
 Inclusiveness.
-These Policies and Regulations and Rules are not mean to be all inclusive.
-The Manager, in meeting his/her responsibility to provide a safe, healthy and enjoyable environment, may, at his/her discretion, prohibit or restrict behavior not specifically outlined in these Policies and Regulations.
+These Policies and Regulations and Rules are not meant to be all inclusive.
+The Manager, in meeting his/her responsibility to provide a safe, healthy and enjoyable environment, may, in his/her sole discretion, prohibit or restrict behavior not specifically outlined in these Policies and Regulations.

 c.
 Future Revisions.
 These Policies and Regulations will be reviewed by the Board, and revised periodically.

 d.
 Resolutions of Conflicts, Ambiguity, or Disputes.
 In the event a dispute should arise regarding a decision by the Manager that may conflict with the ByLaws, or any other interpretation of the ByLaws, the dispute shall be resolved by the Board through a majority vote.